 Message (exact words)

-•••••

-hich building is it in?

-here is it?

-hat time will it go off?

-hat does it look like?

-hat kind of bomb is it (type of explosive)?
+Where is it?
+What time wil What does it I What kind of k Who are you?
+I it go off? ook like? oomb is it (type ( (name) of explosive)?

-ho are you? (name)

-ne of call:

 Details of Caller

 Speech (Circle)

 Man Woman Child Young / Old Not Known

-Intoxicated Irrational Rambling g Speech Impediment Accent
+Intoxicated Irrational Rambling Speech Impediment Accent

-Laughing ghing Serious
+Laughing Serious

 Was the message read or spontaneous?

 Distractions Any noise on the line, call box, interruption, back ground noise?

 Other noises

-Traffic Mus ic Mac hinery (Children Other:
+Traffic Music Mach inery Child ren Other:

 Person receiving the call name:

-Number on which the call was received:

-Procedure Summary 7 : Critical Incident Management during school trips.
+Procedure Summary 7: Critical Incident Management during school trips.